bhupendra-sen/Bhupendra_sen_Mid_QA_Assessment/README.md

 Required-field validation
 Error-message validation
 User interaction and workflow validation

 2.4 QA Approach

 The test cases were designed to provide meaningful coverage rather than only validating the happy path.

 Both valid and invalid inputs were considered to verify how the application behaves under different conditions.

+## 2.5 Deliverables

+The following manual testing deliverables are included in the repository:

+- Test cases for Login functionality
+- Test cases for Inventory page functionality
+- Test cases for Add to Cart functionality
+- Test cases for Checkout functionality
+- Test cases for Multi-User Registration
+- Bug Report documenting the identified QA observation
+- Test execution results and status where applicable

+# Registration Testing Scope

+- The provided SauceDemo reference application does not contain a user registration/multi-step registration workflow.
+- Therefore, the registration test cases were designed based on the assessment requirements rather than executed against the SauceDemo application.
+- Actual execution results are marked as **Not Executed**.

+#QA Observation – Checkout button allows users to proceed with an empty cart bug

+- The assessment does not provide a specific requirement defining the expected behavior when a user attempts to proceed to checkout with an empty cart.
+- Based on standard e-commerce checkout behavior, users would generally be expected to have at least one product in the cart before initiating checkout.
+- During testing, the application allowed checkout to be initiated with an empty cart.
+- This behavior should be reviewed with the Product/Business team to confirm the intended behavior.
+- If empty-cart checkout is not a supported business flow, appropriate validation should be implemented to prevent the user from proceeding

 3. Task 2 – ReqRes API Testing Using Postman
 3.1 Overview